khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ### When not to use tables

 *   To display a list of continuous, vertical indexes of text or images.
 Use [Lists](/components/lists) instead.
-*   To display independent and contained content and actions on a single topic.
+*   To display contained content and actions on a single topic.
 Use [Cards](/components/cards) instead.
 *   For hierarchical structures.
 Use the [Tree](/components/tree) view instead.

 ## Layout